noahsadir/noahsadir/README.md

 ## Hi there!

-I'm a second-year computer science student at the University of Georgia.
+I'm a third-year computer science student at Georgia Tech.

 You can view the source code for some of my personal projects here.